OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Pirate.md

 ------

 - **Ships and crew:** Depends where encountered.
 Rivers or lakes: 1d8 river boats (1d2 × 10 pirates each); Coastal waters: 1d6 small galleys (1d3+1 × 10 pirates each); Any: 1d4 longships (1d3+2 × 10 pirates each); Ocean: 1d3 small warships (1d5+3 × 10 pirates each).
 (See *Water Vessels* for details on ships.)
-- **Arms:** 50% of group have: leather armor, sword; 35% have: leather armor, sword, crossbow; 15% have: chainmail, sword.
+- **Arms:** 50% of the group have: leather armor, and sword; 35% have: leather armor, sword, and crossbow; 15% have: chainmail and sword.
-- **Leaders:** For every 30 pirates, there is a 4th level fighter.
-For every 50 pirates, and for each ship, there is a 5th level fighter.
-For every 100 pirates, and per fleet, there is an 8th level fighter.
+- **Leaders:** For every 30 pirates, there is a 4th-level fighter.
+For every 50 pirates and for each ship, there is a 5th-level fighter.
+For every 100 pirates and per fleet, there is an 8th-level fighter.
-- **Fleet commander:** Fleets of 300 or more pirates are led by a pirate lord (11th level fighter).
+- **Fleet commander:** Fleets of 300 or more pirates are led by a pirate lord (11th-level fighter).
 75% chance of a magic-user (level 1d2+8).
 - **Treacherous:** Will attack other pirates, if they can profit from it.
 - **Prisoners:** 25% chance of 1d3 prisoners to be ransomed.
 - **Treasure:** Divided between vessels.
-Instead of carrying with them, may have a map to where it is buried.
+Instead of carrying it with them, they may have a map of where it is buried.
 - **Havens:** Lawless, fortified, coastal towns may act as a haven for pirates.